timbru/draft-sidrops-aspa-notation/draft-ietf-sidrops-aspa-notation-01.md

 ## asn

-This field can optionally be prepended with the string "AS" followed by a decimal value of a 32 bit Autonomous System Number using the asplain presentation as specified in [@!RFC5396].
-Decimal values MUST be used, and values MUST be part of the range 0-4294967295.
+This field consists of the string "AS" followed by a decimal value of a 32-bit Autonomous System Number using the asplain presentation as specified in [@!RFC5396].
+Decimal values MUST represent a 32 bit value, and therefore MUST be part of the range 0-4294967295.

 # Example Notations